Alex Gilbey: Milton Keynes Dons (second spell)

+2023–24 season

 On 31 May 2023, following his release from Charlton it was announced Gilbey would return to former club Milton Keynes Dons on a free transfer effective from 1 July 2023.
 He made his second debut for the club on 5 August 2023, captaining the side in a 5–3 away win over Wrexham.
 Having captained the side on several occasions, the club went on to achieve a play-off finish, with Gilbey recording a career-best 14 goals in all competitions.
 He was later named the club's Player of the Year, becoming the first player in Milton Keynes Dons' history to win the award three times.

+2024–25 season

 On 9 September 2024, he signed a contract extension with the club.
 Having played a key role in a successful start to the season which saw Milton Keynes Dons reach the play-off positions, Gilbey was named the EFL League Two Player of the Month for November 2024.

+2025–26 season

 Following the retirement of long-serving teammate Dean Lewington, Gilbey was made club captain ahead of the 2025–26 season.
+His first full season as captain would end with success, he featured in 45 league matches and scored 12 goals as the club achieved promotion back to League One with a second-placed finish.
+On 15 May 2026, the club announced he had signed a new deal.